learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 2. From the *View* menu, choose *Freeze* and then *1 row*.
 This will ensure that the column headings in the first row of the "Thing-Datastream" worksheet remain visible as we scroll through the rows.

-3. Search for the following text: "City Hall".
+3. Search for the following text: "Lafayette Middle".

-There should be 6 rows in the Thing-Datastream worksheet that contain the words "City" and "Hall" (rows 110-115).
-Row 110 represents the location of the simulated Thing installed at City Hall; column K shows the same coordinates that were displayed for this Thing in the dashboard (except with the longitude listed first, and the latitude listed second).
-Row 111 contains all of the fields of the ozone Datastream for the City Hall thing.
-You can tell this because the value of column O (named Value Datastreams Name) is "Ground-level Ozone ()" [TODO: UPDATE].
+There should be 6 rows in the Thing-Datastream worksheet that contain the words "Lafayette" and "Middle" (rows 218-223).
+Row 218 represents the location of the simulated Thing installed at Lafayette Middle; column K shows the same coordinates that were displayed for this Thing in the dashboard (except with the longitude listed first, and the latitude listed second).
+Row 219 contains all of the fields of the ozone Datastream for the Lafayette Middle Thing.
 There are many other fields in this Datastream, but for now we're only interested in the ID, which you can find in column P (which is named Value Datastreams @iot.id).

-The ID for the ozone Datastream of the City Hall Thing is 19.
+The ID for the ozone Datastream of the Lafayette Middle Thing is 37.
 We will use this ID in the next step.

-# Step 6: Download ozone Observation data for the Thing at City Hall
+# Step 6: Download ozone Observation data for the Thing at Lafayette Middle

 The worksheet named "Observations_DS_1" contains Observations for the Datastream whose ID is 1.
 These Observations were loaded into the Google Sheet a few days ago.
-In this section, we'll make a copy of this worksheet and use it to load data from the City Hall ozone Datastream (the one with ID 19) we identified above.
+In this section, we'll make a copy of this worksheet and use it to load data from the Lafayette Middle ozone Datastream (the one with ID 37) we identified above.

 1. Click on the arrow head on the "Observations_DS_1" sheet, and choose "Duplicate" from the pop-up menu.